instana/nodejs/packages/collector/CONFIGURATION.md

   }
 });
 ```

+Finally, you can disable automatic tracing by setting the environment variable `INSTANA_DISABLE_AUTO_INSTR=true`.

+When automatic tracing is disabled, you can still use the SDK or the OpenTracing API to create spans manually.

 ### Capturing Stack Traces
 By default, the collector captures the last ten call sites for every captured exit span.
 This value can be increased and decreased as necessary.
 Use a value of `0` to disable stack trace capturing.